Nicholas-muchiri/Pitch/README.md

 2.Flask (in python)
 3.Postgresql (database to store your login credentials and pitches.)

+#### Bugs
+No known bugs at the moment, but if any found do not hesitate to contact me.

 #### Installation
 You need to have Python3 to run this website.